LaughingLeader-DOS2-Mods/NamingWIzard/README.md

-Naming Wizard Mod for Divinity: Original Sin 2
+Naming Wizard for Divinity: Original Sin 2 - Definitive Edition
 =======

 Naming Wizard is a mod which enables player text input through a dialog window.
 Naming Wizard also includes a way for players to rename characters.